kekssw/sublime_interactive/README.md

 - Better comments
 - Better examples

+## Troubleshooting:

+- I've noticed that when you click "Ok" on a popup error message, it'll register as a click again, when the prompt goes away and the cursor is returned to the view.
+I'm not sure there is much I can do about that.
+It will probably be up to the implementor to record flags to catch such events.

 ## Issues / Suggestions:

 Fire them on!
 I'll make fixes as they are pointed out and will consider any request for updates.